Cannabis Packaging Premium Finishes: Hot Foil Stamping, Spot UV & Soft-Touch Guide (2026)

 For paper tubes: Foil stamping is the most effective option.
 Account for registration limitations on cylindrical surfaces.

-For glass and plastic jars: Invest in the cap and label first.
+For glass and Plastic Jars: Invest in the cap and label first.
 Foil-stamped labels and oversized textured caps provide the best return.

 The "matte plus one accent" rule applies across all formats: one finish is impactful, two is the maximum, three is wasteful.
 Before committing, request physical samples from your supplier — foil on a digital proof looks very different from foil on the actual substrate under retail lighting.